CSSS/git-tutorial/README.md

 CSSS Git Tutorial
 =================

-Welcome!
+## What is Git?
+Git is a *Version Control Software* that allows you to save and maintain a history of your work.
+You can also revert to previous stages of your history, and make multiple branches of that history for experimentation.

+Git is great for projects that have multiple contributors, because the history of all contributions is transparent.

+We recommend you to follow [this guide](https://pcottle.github.io/learnGitBranching) and complete the first three tasks before following with the tutorial below.
 In this tutorial you're going to learn:

 - How to install/configure git
 - Git basics (diffs, commits, etc.)